Kong/docs.konghq.com/app/enterprise/2.4.x/plugin-development/custom-logic.md

 ```

 See [the source code of the Key-Auth Plugin](https://github.com/Kong/kong/blob/master/kong/plugins/key-auth/handler.lua)
-for an example of a real-life handler code.
+for an example of real use case of handler code.

 ---

 ## Plugin Development Kit

-Logic implemented in those phases will most likely have to interact with the
+Logic implemented in those phases most likely have to interact with the
-request/response objects or core components (e.g. access the cache, and
+request/response objects or core components (such as access the cache and
 database). {{site.ee_product_name}} provides a [Plugin Development Kit][pdk] (or PDK) for such
 purposes: a set of Lua functions and variables that can be used by plugins to
 execute various gateway operations in a way that is guaranteed to be
 forward-compatible with future releases of {{site.ee_product_name}}.

 When you are trying to implement some logic that needs to interact with {{site.ee_product_name}}
-(e.g. retrieving request headers, producing a response from a Plugin, logging
+(such as retrieving request headers, producing a response from a plugin, or ogging
 some error or debug information), you should consult the [Plugin Development
 Kit Reference][pdk].